ENOVIX CORPORATION (NASDAQ: EN - GuruFocus.com

 Did you lose money on investments in Enovix Corporation?
 If so, please visit Enovix Corporation Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Jan.
-18, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Enovix Corporation ("Enovix" or the "Company") (NASDAQ: ENVX) between February 22, 2021 and January 3, 2023, inclusive (the "Class Period"), or Rodgers Silicon Valley Acquisition Corp. ("RSVAC") common stock prior to July 15, 2021.
+23, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Enovix Corporation (“Enovix” or the “Company”) ( ENVX) between February 22, 2021 and January 3, 2023, inclusive (the “Class Period”), or Rodgers Silicon Valley Acquisition Corp. (“RSVAC”) common stock prior to July 15, 2021.
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934.

 On February 22, 2021, Enovix announced plans to become a publicly traded company.
 Five months after this announcement, on July 15, 2021, Enovix became a publicly traded company.
 Rather than go public through a traditional initial public offering (“IPO”), Enovix merged with a special purpose acquisition company (“SPAC”), a public shell corporation with no business of its own other than to acquire a private company.
 On July 14, 2021, Enovix was officially acquired by RSVAC, which then changed its name to Enovix Corporation.